AndreNijman/EmuRust/README.md

     at `0xC0A0` (10×20 board) and various gameplay flags sit near `0xC200`, but you can point watches at any RAM location you need.

+3. **AI dataset logging** – with `--ai --ai-log ai.jsonl` the controller records each frame’s RAM snapshot plus the action it chose as JSON lines.
+This is a convenient starting point for training agents offline without instrumenting the emulator further.

 ### CLI reference

 | Flag | Default | Description |